n0shake/blog/content/blog/fi-setup/index.md

 ## Budgeting

+Where your money is being spent is fundamental to a sound financial footing.
+Budgeting leads to cost-cutting in areas you don't care which leads to more money being available for wealth building.
 This is something that we started doing pretty recently using [YNAB](https://www.youneedabudget.com/).
 I personally gave YNAB a try when I was in Mumbai; but back then YNAB required frequent manual book-keeping (recording transactions, making sure everything is up-to-date) and was extremely US centric.
 YNAB is still mainly catered around needs of US residents but has added a plethora of features like automatic transaction syncing through Plaid, easier credit-card handling and more.

 ### Why YNAB?